spryker/spryker-shop-core/Bundles/QuoteRequestAgentWidget/src/SprykerShop/Yves/QuoteRequestAgentWidget/Theme/default/components/molecules/quote-request-cart-from/README.md

-Displays a form at the top navigation bar with action buttons for current RfQ.
+Displays a form on the top navigation bar with action buttons for the current RfQ.